adintegra/rag-for-disease-outbreaks/README.md

 The repository contains all required elements for a running RAG application, from data collection, pre-processing through storage, retrieval and generation.

-The corresponding text can be found here: https://docs.google.com/document/d/1yrXBIel38MnqWNlNvMyZ0F4Ly4uRXjIqJBo9NjEtcms
+The corresponding text can be found in this [Google Doc](https://docs.google.com/document/d/1yrXBIel38MnqWNlNvMyZ0F4Ly4uRXjIqJBo9NjEtcms).

 ## Getting Started